- This event has passed.

-Join academics, campaigners and politicians from the UK and Europe to discuss the way towards ‘zero carbon’ emissions in transport.
+Join academics, campaigners and politicians from the UK and Europe to discuss what ‘zero carbon’ means for transport – and how we get there.

 About the Event:

-The UK and EU are planning investments in transport infrastructure – airports, seaports, new roads and railways – which will rely on carbon and make their ‘net zero’ targets impossible to meet.
+The UK and EU are planning investments in transport infrastructure – airports, seaports, new roads and railways – which will lock in future carbon emissions and make their ‘net zero’ targets impossible to meet.

-How can we achieve zero carbon emissions from freight and passengers transport ?
+How can we achieve zero carbon emissions from transport of freight and passengers?
 What needs to change to make net zero carbon transport a reality?
 Where should public money be invested?
 And what obstacles are blocking this?

-Join us to explore these questions – and share ideas on how we can redirect policy to achieve a climate emergency economy.
+Please join us to explore these questions – and share ideas on how we can redirect policy to make it fit for a climate emergency economy .

 This webinar is part of the project Climate Emergency Economy – organised by GEF with the support of Green House Think Tank, Wetenschappelijk Bureau GroenLinks, Green Foundation Ireland, and the Foundation for Environment and Agriculture.
 The project explores policies required in ‘hard-to-reach’ sectors for Europe to reach zero carbon.
 In 2021, activities are centred around three key pillars: agriculture, hydrogen, and transport infrastructure and trade.